On behalf of The Law Office of Gustavo E. Frances, P.A.

 As you may or may not know, alimony – which is also commonly referred to as spousal support – can vary in duration, amount, and type.
 Many of you might think that permanent spousal support is something only a small percentage of spouses can get.

 In reality, however, getting permanent alimony in Florida is not something out of extraordinary.
-And today, our Fort Lauderdale spousal support attorney is going to explain who is eligible to receive alimony payments from the date of divorce and for the rest of your life.
+And today, our Fort Lauderdale spousal support lawyer is going to explain who is eligible to receive alimony payments from the date of divorce and for the rest of your life.

 When it comes to awarding and determining the amount of alimony, Florida courts consider a long list of factors, including but not limited to the disparity in income and financial resources of the two parties after their divorce.